 - Encourage your commercial accounts to at least do the crack sealing portion of the job in the fall – this will help protect the asphalt through the freeze/thaw cycle, and will allow for quick work to be booked for spring.

 One option that many contractors are choosing is to avoid the changes by continuing their season working in one of the warmer states.
 Mid-western and east coast dialects can be heard well into January from Southern California through Phoenix, Albuquerque and Texas, and deep into Florida in Tampa and Fort Lauderdale.
-If you’re considering year-round operation in multiple locations, be sure to check with each state you plan on working for their specific requirements with regards to taxes, permits and out-of-state worker status.
+If you’re considering year-round operation in multiple locations, be sure to check with each state for their specific requirements with regard to taxes, permits and out-of-state worker status.
 You will want to check with your material suppliers to determine if they are present in your chosen market, and if they are, you will want to let them know in advance that you are coming so they can do their best to ensure material availability.
 Also, it is common for manufacturers to have agreements with national franchises, chains, and property management companies that can provide consistent, year-round work, to contractors who are willing to travel, and who enjoy a change in scenery.